jiffy-jobs/jiffy-jobs.github.io/README.md

 ## Jiffy Jobs

-This repo contains the documentation for the BowFolios system.
-See index.md for the source, or go to https://bowfolios.github.io.
+This repo contains the documentation for the Jiffy Jobs system.
+See index.md for the source, or go to https://jiffy-jobs.github.io.